-It Doesn’t Need to be True
+It Doesn’t Need to be True to be Relevant

 We consume and absorb new information at a breakneck pace that only accelerates as it evolves.
 Three big and interconnected forces drive this.
 First, new media consumption platforms with increasingly targeted personalization and dopamine-rewarding social networks make it easier for us to stay in our comfortable information bubbles.
 Second, narrative landscapes are becoming more polarized and binary – with fewer nuanced perspectives that bridge one deeply held belief to another.
 And third, persuasion tools are becoming weaponized at scale: fake news proliferates, swarming bots besiege readers with automated content, and propaganda has evolved from leaflet dropping to data-driven A-B tested campaigns.

 At Protagonist we analyze narratives for a living, and we often get the question: what should we do with all of this suspect data?
 Our first instinct is to exclude it because it’s noise.
 It’s a nuisance and unsettling.
 The temptation is to trash these forms of subversion for their inauthenticity.
 Go forth and identify those bots and chop them from the dataset.
 Find and delete those fake news posts from the analysis.
 Weed out that propaganda from the conversation.